 Bel Canto, a musical ensemble of Columbia, will present a Christmas program on Saturday, Dec.
 22 at 6 p.m. at Moriah Baptist Church, located on the corner of Broad and York Streets.
 The program will feature carols, spirituals, modern pieces and gospel selections.

 Lakeside Ministries is an interdenominational worship service supported by Liberty Hill Presbyterian Church.
-Each summer all offerings are donated back to the area communities through local charities.
-This year, $18,500 was collected and will be divided between charities that provide food, shelter, clothing and housing to people; and charities that help children in need, help with animal care and prison work.
-Three of the charities include Christian Community Ministries of Camden, Transitional Housing Project of Camden and Wateree Community Action Inc. of Camden.
-Pictured from left, Harriet Reid with New Day on Mill, Laura Horton with Liberty Hill Presbyterian ...
+Each summer, all offerings are donated back to the area communities through local charities. $10,415 was collected this year and will be divided between charities that help provide food, shelter, clothing and housing to people; charities that help children in need, help with addiction and animal care.
+Some of the local charities are Christian Community Ministries of Camden, Food for the Soul Kershaw County, Family Resource Center, Community Medical Clinic of Kershaw County, Walter M. Crowe Animal Shelter, Transitional Housing Project of Camden and Wateree Community ...

 Joseph "Joey" McClain achieved the rank and distinction of Eagle Scout at a Court of Honor ceremony on Nov.
 10. A longtime member of Troop 316 sponsored by St. John's United Methodist Church, Joey's required service project included installing two permanent fire containment pits at Poinsett State Park in Wedgefield.
 Joey is pictured here alongside the fire safety rules he constructed and installed on site.
 The son of Lisa McClain of Lugoff, Joey is currently studying Music Education at Lander University in Greenwood.